amillerb/fta-liftandshift-dcmigration/doc/devops-iac-testing.md

 - Validate Test Environment
 - Delete Test Resources

-### &nbsp;&nbsp;&nbsp;&nbsp; 2.3\.
+### 2.3\.
 Validate the correct parameters for the pipeline and execute the isolated VNet Testing Pipeline

-### &nbsp;&nbsp;&nbsp;&nbsp; 2.4\.
+### 2.4\.
 If utilizing the final Migration VNet, set the maintenence window and prepare migration waves for execution using the sample pipeline [template](./pipelines/testing-pipeline.yml) for migration.
 - If any of the tests fail within a pipeline stage, execute Rollback plan for the migration wave.

 ## 3 Recommendations for Testing Phase